St. Augustine: 10 Things to Know and Share

 5) Thus far, Augustine has stolen pears just to be naughty, had a long-term affair, fathered a child outside of wedlock, and abandoned the Christian Faith.
 Things aren’t going so well for him on the becoming-a-saint front.
 How did he turn it around?

-He took a position teaching rhetoric in Milan, Italy and, with the encouragement of his mother, began to have more contact with Christians and Christian literature.
+He took a position teaching rhetoric in Milan, and with the encouragement of his mother, began to have more contact with Christians and Christian literature.

 One day, in the summer of 386, he heard a childlike voice chanting “Tolle, lege” (Latin, “Take, read”).